-Upon receiving a sponsored award that includes a subaward, SPA will work closely with the PI and departmental administrative staff to issue each subaward.
-To initiate the subaward process, SPA will contact the PI and department’s administrative staff requesting updated subaward information and asking for any special requirements (e.g., special reporting) desired for the subaward.
+Upon receiving a sponsored award that includes a subaward, SPA will work closely with the PI and Department Research Administrator (DRA) to issue each subaward.
+To initiate the subaward process, SPA will contact the PI and DRA requesting updated subaward information and asking for any special requirements (e.g., special reporting) desired for the subaward.

 The University is required to perform a risk assessment in order to evaluate the likelihood that a subrecipient will fail to comply with the requirements of the subaward agreement.
 This risk assessment is handled by SPA prior to the issuance of the subaward agreement in addition to other agency specific requirements (i.e. FFATA, FCOI, Debarment, Audit and Financial Questionnaire review, etc.).

 If sponsor approval of the subaward document is needed, SPA will obtain that approval.
 SPA will also validate the classification prior to issuing the subaward to make sure it meets the definition of a subaward; SPA has the final responsibility for determining the classification of the transaction.
 If the transaction was misclassified at time of proposal, sponsor approval may be required, and F&A charges may need to be adjusted.
 Once all of the required subaward documents are received and reviewed, a subaward agreement or subcontract is executed by the University, through SPA, and the subrecipient.
 SPA provides a copy of the fully executed subaward to the PI and department administrator and processes the subaward to establish a purchase order.

 Subawards cannot be issued and the University will not agree to cover costs for a subrecipient prior to the University receiving its own award from the sponsor.
 In some cases, however, subrecipients may use their own institutional pre-award spending authority to begin spending funds they anticipate under a subaward.